kubernetes/kops/docs/cluster_spec.md

       crossZoneLoadBalancing: true
 ```

-*AWS only*
+**AWS only**
 You can choose to have a Network Load Balancer instead of a Classic Load Balancer.
-The `class`
-field should be either `Network` or `Classic` (default).
-Note: changing the class of load balancer in an existing
+The `class` field should be either `Network` or `Classic` (default).

-cluster is a disruptive operation.
+**Note**: changing the class of load balancer in an existing cluster is a disruptive operation.
 Until the masters have gone through a rolling update, new connections to the apiserver will fail due to the old master's TLS certificates containing the old load balancer's IP address.
 ```yaml
 spec:
   api: